IBM/watson-discovery-news/README.md

 ## 5. Run the application

-### If you used the Deploy to Bluemix button...
+### If you used the Deploy to IBM Cloud button...

-If you used ``Deploy to Bluemix``, most of the setup is automatic, but not quite all of it.
+If you used ``Deploy to IBM Cloud``, most of the setup is automatic, but not quite all of it.
 We have to update a few environment variables.

-In the Bluemix dashboard find the App that was created.
+In the IBM Cloud dashboard find the App that was created.
 Click on ``Runtime`` on the menu and navigate to the ``Environment variables`` tab.

 ![](doc/source/images/env_vars.png)